 We strive to make this space accessible for all.

-A wheelchair is available for visitor use in the Welcome Center, and golf cart rides can be arranged for easier access to programs and events.
-If you need more information or anticipate needing assistance during your visit, please contact us at email@example.com or 215-729-5281.
+A wheelchair is available for visitor use in the Welcome Center.
+With advance notice, golf cart rides can sometimes be arranged for easier access to programs and events.

-- Bartram’s Mile Trail: Paved trailway, no vehicle access for visitors.
+- Bartram’s Mile Trail: Paved trailway, no vehicle access for visitors or event participants.
 Some segments of the trail are on a moderate incline, including between the Community Boathouse and the Parking Loop and between the Historic Bartram House and the Sankofa Community Farm.

 - Dock & Community Boathouse: Ramps with handrails, 3 accessible kayak launches, safety ladders.
 Boats are available with weight limits up to 500 pounds.